Course Details

 Derek Fox

-I am currently lead facilitator and director of DFLeap consulting and have previously worked as a senior specialist in the area of management, leadership and communications with the IMI (Irish Management Institute).
-I have over 30 years’ experience in learning design, management, coaching and development.
-I’ve spent 15 years in a large multinational corporation and have worked in both business and academia across Europe, Asia, and America.
+With over 30 years’ experience in learning design, management, coaching and development he has spent 15 years in a large multinational corporation and has worked in both business and academia across Europe, Asia, and America.

 Qualifications Held